 Contact Laser Spine Institute before consenting to traditional open neck or back surgery.
 Our minimally invasive spine surgery is a safer and effective alternative to traditional open neck or back procedures, offering our patients less risk of complication and a shorter recovery time.^

-Our dedicated team of Spine Care Consultants can help you get a no-cost MRI review* to determine if you may be a candidate for one of our outpatient procedures.
+Our dedicated team of Patient Empowerment Consultants can help you get a no-cost MRI review* to determine if you may be a candidate for one of our outpatient procedures.